ozczecho/vzduch-dotek/README.md

 # Vzduch Dotek

-An API to interface with AirTouch 3 AC controller.
+An API to interface with an AirTouch 3 AC controller.

 ## Why Vzduch Dotek

 Vzduch Dotek translates to `Air Touch` in Czech (naming is always hard).
 Now as to `why` do this?
 Because I want local control of my AC unit.
 I run [Home Assistant](https://github.com/home-assistant) and while AirTouch 3 has IFTTT support, IFTTT is not ideal.
 IFTTT is still in the cloud and on top of that there is no feedback from IFTTT if the action succeeded or failed.
-So when doing any automatiions in Home Assistant it only works `most of the time`.
-I have created a `Home Assistant` custom component that wraps this api.
+So when doing any automations in Home Assistant it only works `most of the time`.
+I have also created a `Home Assistant` custom component that wraps this api, but the Api is standalone and can be used with any interface.

 ## Settings